eProsima/ROS2-SH/README.md

 For a detailed step by step guide on how to build and test this example, please refer to the [official documentation](TODO: link).
 -->
-### Bridging communication between two ROS 2 data spaces under different Domain IDs
+### Bridging the communication between two ROS 2 data spaces under different Domain IDs

 In this example, *Integration Service* uses this *ROS 2 System Handle* to forward the messages sent from a ROS 2 publisher hosted on a participant with domain ID **5** to